 Being able to supply your body with the necessary protein intake is most important because of the benefits it provides you with.

-Medical patients who have lost weight and are struggling to put back on any size are typically given supplements that include a higher protein per serving to help recovery time and build up strength that was lost with the excessive weight reduction.
+Medical patients who have lost weight and are struggling to put back on any size are typically given supplements that include a higher protein per serving to help recovery time and build up the strength that was lost with the excess weight reduction.

 If you’re one of those individuals who searched “Is protein powder bad for you?” and you landed on this article, you can rest easy knowing that protein powder is not going to kill you.

 Instead, take in the above information and try to incorporate more protein powder into your everyday lifestyle, especially if you’re an active individual and are looking to help take the healthy approach to your diet.

 Some many different benefits and assets come with taking protein powder and you may find that the only negative side effects are the dreaded ‘protein farts’ or some small digestion issues from whey protein concentrate.
 If digestion issues are something that’s been bothering you, make the switch to a whey protein isolate product for a dairy-free experience as it is much easier on the stomach.

 2. McMaster University.
 November 5, 2018. https://medicalxpress.com/news/2018-11-high-protein-diet-affect-kidney-function.html